-Artifact 1: Detailed Lesson Plan and Recorded Lesson
+Artifact 1: Detailed Lesson Plan

 Use the Lesson Plan Format (Appendix i) to plan whole group or small group lesson.
 Work with the classroom teacher to choose a time to teach the lesson.
-Video record the lesson.
-Include both the lesson plan and recorded lesson in your submission of this piece.
+Submit the lesson plan after you have had a chance to teach it and reflect upon it.

-See the Artifact 1 Rubric (Appendix ii) for information regarding assessment of this artifact.
+See the Artifact 1 Rubric (Appendix vi) for information regarding assessment of this artifact.